 SlideShare: 5 Ways to Speed the Journey from Content to Cash

-• Get executives involved so that others follow their lead in social media.
-In particular, involve the head of sales, marketing, products and the CEO.
+• Get executives involved so that others follow their lead on social media.
+In particular, involve the head of sales, marketing, products, and the CEO.

 • Personal training is more effective than group training, in terms of getting employees to post.
 Offer help to employees one by one as they get stuck.